Yuelioi/docs-v3/Ue/blueprint/zh/Quartz Clock/Get Duration Of Quantization Type in Seconds.md

 ---
-display_name: Get Duration Of Quantization Type in Seconds
+title: Get Duration Of Quantization Type in Seconds
 order: 1
 ---
 ## Navigation